zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 **Distributional Bellman optimality operator**

 The core concept behind QR-DQN is the distributional Bellman optimality operator.
 The "optimality" nature of this operator is what enables the algorithm to do control; otherwise it would be just evaluating the value distribution of the current policy.
-This operator was analyzed *A Distributional Perspective on Reinforcement Learning*, where it was proven that
+This operator was analyzed *A Distributional Perspective on Reinforcement Learning* (abbreviated as DPRL), where it was proven that

 > [The] Bellman optimality operator converges, in a weak sense, to the set of optimal value distributions.
 However, this operator is not a contraction in any metric between distributions, and is in general much more temperamental than the policy evaluation operators.
 (Page 4, right column, top)